MicrosoftDocs/azure-docs/articles/connectors/create-api-yammer.md

 ![Configure Yammer][2]
 7. Provide your Yammer credentials to sign in to authorize the application
 ![Configure Yammer][3]
-8. You'll be redirected to your organization's Log in page. **Allow** yammer to interact with your logic app:
+8. You'll be redirected to your organization's Log in page. **Allow** Yammer to interact with your logic app:
 ![Configure Yammer][4]
 9. After signing in, return to your logic app to complete it by configuring the **Yammer - Get all messages** section and adding other triggers and actions that you need.
 ![Configure Yammer][5]
+10. Save your work by selecting **Save** on the menu bar above.

 >[AZURE.TIP] You can use this connection in other logic apps.